ayan4m1/dry-box/README.md

 I also wanted warnings/alarms for when the sieve granules needed changing, so the LOLIN D1 Mini was chosen as the microcontroller.
 They are cheap ($3.70 as of this writing), small, and fairly well designed.

-**Tangent:** The current draw of each ESP8266 in this application is estimated at 70mA (they observe "periodic spikes" which, based on their observations, add up to about 3mA of that total) based on [this research](https://www.ondrovo.com/a/20170207-esp-consumption/).
-This means that every six boxes consumes 420mA, or 50.4 watt-hours of energy a day - assuming I make no optimizations whatsoever to sleep in between polling periods.
-I could likely drop the average current for six sensors to 100mA with this optimization.
-They would then consume 22 times less power than my television's standby mode.
+**Energy Use Tangent:** The current draw of each ESP8266 in this application is estimated at 70mA based on [this research](https://www.ondrovo.com/a/20170207-esp-consumption/).
+That's 67mA continuously with "periodic spikes" which add up to an average of 3mA.
+This means that every six boxes consumes 420mA, or 50 Wh of energy a day (about $0.14/mo at my electricity prices) - assuming I make no optimizations whatsoever for the device to sleep in between polling periods.
+My television consumes ~260 Wh in standby mode every day.
+I could likely drop the average current for six sensors to 100mA with sleep optimizations.
+They would then consume 22 times less power than my television.

-There is also an SHT30 shield for the D1 mini, which makes the sensor hookup simple.
+There is an SHT30 shield for the D1 mini, which provides our humidity sensing and is simple to socket onto the D1 mini.
 The SHT30 is a fairly accurate sensor (±2% RH) which will suffice for these purposes.

 The firmware uses [ESP_WiFiManager_Lite](https://github.com/khoih-prog/ESP_WiFiManager_Lite) to simplify setup and configuration of the sensors.
 On first flashing, the sensor will go into Access Point mode with an SSID of `dry_box_1` and the password `drybox123`.
 Connect to it, then navigate to `http://192.168.4.1` in your browser.
 Set the WiFi credentials, device name, polling rate, humidity thresholds, and Discord webhook, then click Save.
 The device will reboot and start functioning.
 If you need to change configuration, "double-tap" the reset button on the microcontroller and wait a few seconds for a solid blue LED.
 This means that it is in Access Point mode again.